edac713/Image-To-Website/img2code/img2code v9.md

 # {Title of the Application/Page}
 **Path**: '/mnt/data/wireframe_image.jpeg'
-**Size**: Exact Width x Height in pixels **Description**: {Expository, in-depth, comprehensive, analytical, detailed examination of the wireframe, utilizing technical & specialized front-end design/development jargon, a neutral & detached tone aimed for clarity & logical information flow to formulate a well-defined (7-10 sentence) description.}
+**Size**: Exact Width x Height in pixels
 **Color Scheme**: {Description of the color palette used & their respective HEX color codes}

+## Description:
+{Expository, in-depth, comprehensive, analytical, detailed examination of the wireframe, utilizing technical & specialized front-end design/development jargon, a neutral & detached tone aimed for clarity & logical information flow to formulate a well-defined (7-10 sentence) description.}

 ---